nxp-appcodehub/dm-matter-zigbee-bridge-rw612/bridge-app/nxp/rt/rw61x/README.md

 The example supports:

 -   Matter over Wi-Fi
--   Matter over Openthread
--   Matter over Wi-Fi with OpenThread Border Router support.

 ### Hardware requirements

-For Matter over Thread configuration :

--   [`NXP RD-RW612-BGA`] board
--   BLE/15.4 antenna (to plug in Ant1)

 For Matter over WiFi configuration :

 -   [`NXP RD-RW612-BGA`] or [`NXP RD-RW610-BGA`] board
 -   BLE antenna (to plug in Ant1)
--   Wi-Fi antenna (to plug in Ant2)

-For Matter over Wi-Fi with OpenThread Border Router :

--   [`NXP RD-RW612-BGA`] board
--   BLE/15.4 antenna (to plug in Ant1)
 -   Wi-Fi antenna (to plug in Ant2)

 <a name="building"></a>